Why All Philosophical Theories Are Non-Sensical

 [Any who think Wittgenstein is no friend of the left should read this, and then perhaps think again.]

 This is nevertheless still an introductory Essay, which has been written for those who find the main Essays at my site either too long or too difficult.
-It doesn't pretend to be comprehensive; it is merely a summary of some of the core ideas expressed in at this site.
+It doesn't pretend to be comprehensive; it is merely a summary of some of the core ideas expressed at this site.
 So, the vast bulk of supporting analysis, evidence and argument found in Essay Twelve Part One has been omitted.
-Anyone wanting more details, or who would like to examine my ideas in full, should consult that Essay.
+Anyone wanting more details or who would like to examine my ideas in full should therefore consult that Essay.

 It is also worth pointing out that I take the terms "Traditional Philosophy" and "Metaphysics" to be all but synonymous.
 Marxist dialecticians understand the second of those two terms in their own rather unique way.
 I have justified my use of it here and here.